 You may be an experienced conference organizer, in which case much of the advice on this page may already be familiar to you.
-Nevertheless, even experienced organizers sometimes forget some important points, so please at least skim this page, paying particular attention to the following:
+Nevertheless, even experienced organizers sometimes forget some important points, so please at least skim this page as well as the following ones:

-Select potential Program Chair(s) and send their names to SIGPLAN Chair and Vice-Chair for approval.
-Get approval before asking the person to serve (18 months prior to the event).
+Select potential Program Chair(s) and send their names to the SIGPLAN Chair and Vice-Chair for approval.
+Do this before asking the person to serve, 18 months prior to the event.
 Make sure the Program Chair reviews SIGPLAN’s conference submission review policy and diversity policy.

 Select three potential sites for the conference and send them to the ACM representative and the SIGPLAN Vice-Chair.
-If the event is part of a series, then the date of the conference has probably been established by the time you agreed to serve as chair (two years prior to the meeting).
-Please be careful about what information you provide directly to the hotels, so as not to reduce ACM’s negotiating leverage.
+If the event is part of a series, then the date of the conference may have been established by the time you agreed to serve as chair (two years prior to the meeting).
+Please be careful about what information you provide directly to hotels so as not to reduce ACM’s negotiating leverage.

 Establish a web site for the conference and send the URL to the SIGPLAN Information Director (as soon as date and site are determined).
 You can put a preliminary call on the web without listing the program committee, but a PAF must have been approved.

 The Professional Activities Committee of SIGPLAN has been established to award travel grants for students to present at SIGPLAN-sponsored events.
 Please mention its availability on your web page.
 PAC also has supported programs for underrepresented groups.
 If you would like to explore this possibility, please contact the PAC chair, listed on the PAC web page.

 Consider seeking NSF funding to support student participation too.
 If you do so, do it well in advance, and consider specifying ACM as the recipient of the funds, so that they can handle disbursement.